 CfA astronomer Dimitar Sasselov was part of a team with three colleagues to use the new stellar results to refine the radial measurements of 4268 exoplanets.
 The large dataset and refined values enable the scientists to confirm some previous hints about the distribution of exoplanet sizes, namely, that the size distribution is not exactly uniform but rather some exoplanet sizes are less common than might be expected.
 In particular, there is a paucity of planets with radii slightly larger than about two Earth-radii, and other slight decreases again at sizes of about four and about ten Earth-radii.

 The astronomers use their new database to define a new classification scheme for exoplanets.
 The smallest category consists of planets smaller than four Earth-radii, and within this group are two subgroups: those smaller than two Earth-radii and those between about two and four Earth-radii.
 These small planets are generally gas poor.
 The second category has between four and ten Earth-radii, and the team proposes they be called “transitional planets” since they form a bridge between the small class and the large gas giants.
 There is a relative paucity of objects in this class for reasons that are not well understood.

-Reference: “Survival Function Analysis of Planet Size Distribution with GAIA Data Release 2 Updates,” Li Zeng, Stein B. Jacobsen, Dimitar D. Sasselov, Andrew Vanderburg, MNRAS; 479, 5567, 2018.
+Reference: “Survival Function Analysis of Planet Size Distribution with GAIA Data Release 2 Updates” by Li Zeng, Stein B. Jacobsen, Dimitar D. Sasselov and Andrew Vanderburg, 2 July 2018, MNRAS.